 Facility issues like bad plumbing or a faulty roof can cause problems if not repaired immediately.
 So keep upfront costs in mind when deciding which type of apartment building to buy.

 You can search for available properties on your own, but partnering with a real estate agent can provide you with access to a larger market of available buildings.
-Agents have access to the Multiple Listing Services (MLS) database and can help you find apartment buildings in the right location and at the right sales price.
+Agents have access to the Multiple Listing Services (MLS) databases and can help you find apartment buildings in the right location and at the right sales price.
 In addition, agents are familiar with the real estate market and can provide assistance during the buying process.

 Once you’ve found a property to buy, you’ll need to secure a commercial loan to finance your purchase.
 You can apply for loans with private lenders, use seller financing if it’s available, or apply for a loan through government-sponsored lenders like Fannie Mae or Freddie Mac.
 You’ll likely be in a relationship with your lender for the next 25 years or until you’ve repaid the loan.
 So take your time to find the lender who offers the best rates.

-Buying apartment complex is essentially a capital game and it is typically best suited for more experienced investors.
+Buying an apartment complex is essentially a capital game and it is typically best suited for more experienced investors.
 If you feel buying an apartment building is right for you, prepare for an exciting journey.
 Take time to understand what it takes to buy an apartment complex before you actively begin searching for one to buy.
 The more hours you invest during the planning phase, the smoother the rest of the process with being.